Save money when purchasing new construction

-When exploring newer neighborhoods seeking new construction, having a knowledgeable agent on your team is crucial. is here to help you navigate the myriad of new homes today to make an offer on the one that's been built for your family.
+If you're exploring newer developments searching new construction, having an experienced Realtor at your side is crucial. is here to help you navigate the seeming infinite number of new homes today to make an offer on the one that's been built for you.

-Buyers of brand new homes in a development aren't happy when the homes that sell after theirs fetch a lesser price.
-Knowing this, the builder or developer often won't bend on price.
+Buyers of brand new homes in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Realize that just because a house is brand new, it can still have its share of flaws.
+Realize that just because a house is brand new, it doesn't mean that it is immune from needing repairs.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

 At ERA Big Sun Realty, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at